Chapter 6 -- DUST STORMS OF MARS

 Identifying the places where dust storms

-to future Mars exploration missions.
-The following criteria
+future Mars exploration missions.
+The following criteria apply in

 III.
 A bright, yellowish-red haze over the polar regions is another indicator of possible dust activity somewhere on the globe of Mars.
 Dust streaks within the polar hood or adjacent to the polar cap edge may indicate dust clouds in the polar region.
 A dust cloud within the polar region will be red in color so it will be brighter in red light, and the cap will be bright as well.
 In green light this same streak will appear darker (green compliments red light) and will indicate a dust streak.